quietsy/advanced-configurations/docs/hub.md

   * `wireguard/wg_confs/wg2.conf`

-### Wireguard Container
+### Wireguard Server Container

-Configure a Wireguard container according to the [Wireguard documentation](https://github.com/linuxserver/docker-wireguard) with the `wireguard` folder of the boilerplate mounted to `/config`.
+Configure a Wireguard server container according to the [Wireguard documentation](https://github.com/linuxserver/docker-wireguard) with the `wireguard` folder of the boilerplate mounted to `/config`.

 ```YAML
 services: